1984 United States presidential debates

-The 1984 United States presidential debates a series of debates held during the 1984 presidential election.
+The 1984 United States presidential debates were a series of debates held during the 1984 presidential election.

 The League of Women Voters organized three debates among the major party candidates, sponsored two presidential debates and one vice presidential debate.
 Two presidential debates were held between Republican nominee Ronald Reagan and Democratic nominee Walter Mondale.
 One vice presidential debate was held between their respective vice presidential running mates, George H. W. Bush and Geraldine Ferraro.